bernie-developer/moralis-token-balances-api/readme.md

 Configuration: Open index.js and set your Moralis API key and the target wallet address.
 You have 2 options:

-- Directly in the code: Replace "YOUR_API_KEY" with your key.
+- Directly in the code: Replace `YOUR_API_KEY` with your key.
-- Environment Variable: Set a MORALIS_KEY variable in your environment.
+- Environment Variable: Set a `MORALIS_KEY` variable in your environment.
 The script is configured to prioritize this for better security.
 ```
 const apiKey = "YOUR_API_KEY";
 const address = "0x...";